TheBeef/EthercatMotorExample/README.md

  * Enabled SSH (setting your login and password)
  * Select the Raspberry PI OS 32-bit (must be 32-bit)
  * Make the SD card
- * Put the SD card in the RPI and boot (make sure the RPI can access the internet)
+ * Put the SD card in the RPI and boot
  * Login to RPI

 #### Update to the latest OS files and try on SPI